inductiva/inductiva/README.md

 ## Async API

-Up until now, all examples have run synchronously, which allows users to get feedback about the simulation while it is running.
+Up until now, all examples have run synchronously, which allows users to get feedback while the simulation is running.
 However, this is not always the best option.
 For example, if the user wants to run a large number of simulations, it is better to run them asynchronously.
 This way, the user can launch all the simulations and then check the results when they are ready.

-Let's look at an example with the wind tunnel:
+Let's look at an example using the wind tunnel scenario:

 ```python
 from inductiva import fluids